COMPASS PREP COURSE ONLINE SYLLABUS

 • Do your best.
 The test scores will be used by the counselor to place you in the appropriate classes.

 • Testing is by appointment only.
-Bring a photo ID, a second form of ID, and know your social security number.
-If taking THEA alternative test, bring ticket and any necessary reschedule tickets.
+Bring a photo ID, a second form of ID, your paid admission ticket, and social security number.

 Click here to access the Assessment Center.